 White Paper Design: Choosing a Length

 White papers, whether paid or free, could be as many as 60–80 pages in length.
 Others are much shorter.
 The best white paper format is long enough to be in-depth and credible on a single topic, like heart disease, or enterprise mobility, while remaining much shorter than a book.

-To that point, white papers consist mostly of text with some imagery added in to illustrate certain points.
+To that point, white paper design consists mostly of text with some imagery added in to illustrate certain points.
 They’re meant to inform more than entertain, and the focus tends to be on the words being presented.

 They are also highly research-driven.
 They rely on industry data, or the results of internal studies to present each point.
 This is one of the reasons why white papers are shorter than most bookstore books or even their sometimes more casual eBook counterparts — no fluff, all facts.

 White paper Design: Choosing a Size

 Even before the web, white papers were typically printed out on 8″x 11″ paper, which is why we still recommend designing them as such.
 If your white papers are being sold or given away on the web as a download, it makes even more sense that you’d design for someone’s home or office printer.

 White paper Design: Choosing a Topic